What is a low-histamine diet?

-When levels get too high or we can’t break it down properly, histamine can start to affect normal bodily functions.
-This can lead to allergy-like symptoms, including itching, sneezing, headaches, joint pain, irritable bowel and nausea.
-You may not experience all of these symptoms, all of the time but with an accumulation of histamine you may find symptoms worsening.
-Studies suggest the condition is more common in women, especially those at mid-life.
-Anti-histamine drugs and certain supplements may be used to block histamine activity and relieve some of the symptoms.
-Sadly, the condition which is often referred to as ‘histamine intolerance’ has a number of underlying mechanisms, and no reliable test for diagnosis.
+Histamine can be a problem when levels get too high or we can’t break it down properly, at this point it can start to affect our normal bodily functions.
+This may lead to allergy-like symptoms, including itching, sneezing, headaches, joint pain, irritable bowel and nausea.
+You may not experience all of these symptoms all of the time, but as histamine accumulates its likely you’ll find your symptoms worsen.

-Histamine intolerance is unlike other allergies or sensitivities, in that it is not a reaction to the histamine itself, but to the fact that we’ve too much of it.
-This can make recognising and managing the condition very difficult.
-Whether you experience symptoms or not will also depend on whether your personal tolerance level has been breached.
-Often referred to as your histamine ‘bucket’, once this capacity is met and exceeded, your bucket starts to overflow and your symptoms become more challenging.
+Histamine intolerance is unlike other allergies or sensitivities, because it is not a reaction to the histamine itself but to the fact that we’ve too much of it.
+This makes recognising and managing the condition very difficult.
+Whether you experience symptoms or not will also depend on whether your personal tolerance to the amount of histamine in your body has been breached.
+Often referred to as your histamine ‘bucket’, once this capacity is met and exceeded, your bucket starts to overflow and symptoms become more challenging.

-There are numerous factors that will influence how full your histamine ‘bucket’ might be.
-These include genetics, medication, diet, time of year, nutritional deficiencies, stress levels, hormones, gut health and your environment, including whether you suffer from environmental allergies like pollen, dust mites etc.
+There are numerous factors that influence how full your histamine ‘bucket’ might be.
+These include your genes, certain medication you might be taking, your diet, the time of year, nutritional deficiencies, stress levels, your hormones, gut health and the environment, including whether you suffer from environmental allergies like pollen, dust mites etc.

 To help get you started, here are some common foods and their likely histamine effects.
 You should be aware that histamine levels may vary, so this is given for guidance only:

-In the first instance, when aiming to reduce symptoms, eliminating alcohol, dairy and fermented foods may be helpful, because these foods contain histamine and some promote the release of histamine.
-Other foods block the activity of the DAO enzyme and as such should also be avoided, including caffeinated drinks.
+In the first instance, eliminating alcohol, dairy and fermented foods may be helpful, because these foods are typically high in histamine and some promote the release of histamine.
+Other foods block the activity of the enzyme involved in breaking down histamine, so these should also be avoided or minimised, including caffeinated drinks.

-Some nutrients and plant compounds act as natural antihistamines, inhibiting the build-up of histamine in the body.
-These include vitamins C and D, quercetin and curcumin.
-Including foods that are rich sources of these may be helpful.
-Other nutrients support the activity of the DAO enzyme, including the B vitamins, such B6, and minerals such as copper, zinc and manganese.
+There are also some nutrients and plant compounds that act as natural antihistamines, and so inhibit the build-up of histamine.
+These include vitamins C and D, quercetin, bromelain and curcumin.
+Some people find including foods rich in these nutrients helps.
+Certain other nutrients support the activity of the diamine oxidase (DAO) enzyme, that’s the enzyme which breaks down histamine, these include the B vitamins, such as B6, and minerals including copper, zinc and manganese.

 What can I do today?

-Buy and cook from fresh – aim to shop little and often, because the fresher your food, the less histamine it is likely to contain.
-Cooking from fresh rather than using leftovers or prepared foods may also prove beneficial.
-It is better to freeze leftovers for use another day rather than storing them in the fridge.
-Meal composition and the time between your meals may also affect your symptoms.
+- Buy and cook from fresh, shopping little and often - the fresher your food, the less histamine it is likely to contain.
+Cook from fresh whenever possible, rather than using leftovers or prepared foods.
+Freeze leftovers for use another day rather than storing them in the fridge.

 If you are considering attempting any form of change to your normal eating plan, please consult your GP first to ensure you can do so without risk to health.